EamonKavanagh/insight-coding-challenge/README.md

 ## Exectuion

-To execute the code use the _.run.sh_ script.
+To execute the code use the _run.sh_ script.

 	./run.sh